d-pettersson/Raytracer/Google_tests/lib/googlemock/docs/cook_book.md

 #### Using Matchers as Predicates

 Have you noticed that a matcher is just a fancy predicate that also knows how to describe itself?
-Many existing algorithms take predicates as arguments (e.g. those defined in STL's `<algorithm>` header), and it would be a shame if gMock matchers were not allowed to participate.
+Many existing algorithms take predicates as arguments (e.g_. those defined in STL's `<algorithm>` header), and it would be a shame if gMock matchers were not allowed to participate.